npm/jobs/2015 q2 backend engineer www team.md

 We're not looking for a shopping list of languages and technologies.
 We're looking for people who are smart and get stuff done, who have a track record of understanding complicated problems and solving them.
 For this role in particular, it'll be important that you are a strong communicator and big-picture thinker, capable of weaving teams and systems together to achieve your goals.
 You probably won't be writing HTML and CSS, but it's a good idea if you care about websites.

+The npm website is [open source](https://github.com/npm/newww), so all your work on the main site will be, too.

 We have a strong preference for candidates who are local to our offices in Oakland, CA, but we are accepting exceptional remote candidates who have a proven track record of successful remote work.